Good Guys and Bad Guys?

-One example, the Good Shepherd: he leaves the hundred on the hilltop all by themselves in search of this little sheep who has kind of got saucy and ran off on his own.
-He was going to do what have you, and the poor shepherd runs all down the hill and into the valley, and he finally brings him back, puts him on his shoulders and then what does the shepherd do?
-He gives him a party.
+One example, the Good Shepherd: he leaves the hundred on the hilltop all by themselves in search of this little sheep who has kind of got saucy and ran off on his own — he was going to do what have you.

 This is kind of a turning point in which maybe religious people in general learn the great lessons.

 Jesus hung around with the riff raff of society.
 Why?
 Because he wanted us to know that the riff raff of society were gold in his Father’s eyes.